Men and Counselling

 • Making sense of anger without being consumed by it

-• Seeing emotions as informative rather than positive or negative
+• Seeing emotions as signals rather than problems

 • Naming exhaustion without collapsing into it